The most damaging phrase in the language is — it’s always been done that way.Grace Hopper

 If it was possible to ask the monkeys why they beat up on all those who attempted to climb the ladder, their most likely answer would be—I don’t know.
 It’s just how things are done since ages.

 Does that sound familiar?

 This is how most of the world is running; especially when it comes to practices of belief systems, corporate management, education pipeline, parenting, etc.

-Most of us are not in favor of change.
+Most of us are not in favor of a change.
 There’s a hidden fear but change is important; it’s needed.

 Change is good, try it; for a change!